 Toxic substances and chemicals are encountered every day in the workplace as well as the home.
-Chemicals are part of our day-to-day life, from changing fluorescent light bulbs, to being exposed to lead paint on a job site.
+Chemicals are part of our day-to-day life, from changing fluorescent light bulbs to being exposed to lead paint on a job site.
 While the likelihood of running into lead paint in new construction is rare these days, the danger still remains in aging buildings.
 Safety Meeting Outlines has many educational tools available to help you avoid chemical accidents in the workplace.

 The best defense is a good offense.
 If you are heedful and aware of your surroundings, exposure to dangerous chemicals and toxic fumes can be avoided.
 Always wear the proper uniform and protective equipment.
 At home, be certain to use gloves when necessary, especially when coming into contact with bleach or mildew and mold growth.
 Be sure to always have a mask on hand when facing off with toxic fumes, as it will also help to ensure your health and safety.